ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/cca-veraison/attestation-verification.md

 You have now saved the public key of the verification service.
 You are now ready to submit the CCA example attestation token to the service and get an attestation result.

 ## Submit the CCA Example Token to the Verification Service
 To submit the example CCA attestation token to the verification service, you will need to use the `evcli` tool once again.
 First, configure the correct API endpoint for the Linaro verifier service:

 ```bash
 export API_SERVER=http://veraison.test.linaro.org:8080/challenge-response/v1/newSession
 ```

-Now submit the token using the following command, once again substituting the directory path with the correct location for your environment.
-The output of this command is an attestation result, which will be saved in a file called attestation_result.jwt in the same directory as the example token:
+Now submit the token using the following command.
+The output of this command is an attestation result, which will be saved in a file called `attestation_result.jwt`:

 ```bash
 ./evcli cca verify-as relying-party --token $HOME/cca_example_token.cbor > $HOME/attestation_result.jwt